-- School Governors provide leadership by developing a culture within the school that incorporates health and safety into all activities. - The Head, Bursar and Health & Safety Coordinator ensure effective implementation of the policy by making arrangements for the involvement of staff at all levels in health and safety. - The School's Health and Safety Consultant provides advice and guidance on policy and the effectiveness of School's procedures. - The Head and Bursar promote a responsible attitude towards health and safety by dayto-day management in accordance with the policy and provide a safe environment for all in their areas of responsibility.
-They also arrange induction training for new employees, maintain training records and ensure legal compliance with accident reporting procedures. - The Senior Management Team and Support Staff monitor the ongoing effectiveness of facilities, equipment and systems, including emergency systems to ensure the safety of all at Gatehouse School. - Staff, pupils, visitors and contractors are expected to take all reasonable care of themselves and for the health and safety of others at Gatehouse School and recognise that controlling health and safety risks is an essential part of everyone's daily life.
+School Governors provide leadership by developing a culture within the school that incorporates health and safety into all activities.

+- The Headteacher, Bursar and Health & Safety Coordinator ensure effective implementation of the policy by making arrangements for the involvement of staff at all levels in health and safety. - The School's health and safety consultant provides advice and guidance on policy and the effectiveness of school's procedures. - The Headteacher and Bursar promote a responsible attitude towards health and safety by dayto-day management in accordance with the policy and provide a safe environment for all, in their areas of responsibility.
+They also arrange induction training for new employees, maintain training records and ensure legal compliance with accident reporting procedures. - The Senior Management Team and support staff monitor the ongoing effectiveness of facilities, equipment and systems, including emergency systems to ensure the safety of all at Gatehouse School. - Staff, pupils, visitors and contractors are expected to take all reasonable care of themselves and for the health and safety of others at Gatehouse School and recognise that controlling health and safety risks is an essential part of everyone's daily life.

 Our policy will be kept up-to-date and in line with changes in current legislation.
-To ensure this, the policy and the way in which it has operated will be reviewed regularly.
+To ensure this, the policy and the way in which it has operated will be reviewed regularly (see review box at the start of policy).